srsapireddy/RTL-Design-in-Verilog-using-SKY130-Technology/README.md

 Faster the charging/discharging of the capacitance --> Lesser the Cell Delay.</br>

 To charge/discharge the capacitance faster, we use wider transistors that can source more current.
-This will help us reduce the cell delay, but wider transistors consume more power and area simultaneously.
+This will help us reduce the cell delay, but wider transistors simultaneously consume more power and area.
 Similarly, narrower transistors help reduce area and power, but the circuit will have a higher cell delay.
-Hence, we must compromise on area and power if we design a circuit with low cell delay.</br>
+Hence, we must compromise on area and power to design a circuit with low cell delay.</br>

 #### Constraints</br>
 A Constraint is a guidance file given to a synthesizer to enable an optimum implementation of the logic circuit by selecting the appropriate flavor of cells (fast or slow).</br>